 More information on the many advantages of the Farrier Folding System can also be seen at:

 For ease of use, everything is being designed so that rigging and launching can be done single-handed.
-The target setup time from arriving at ramp and having boat rigged, and in the water, is less than 10 minutes.
+The target setup time from arriving at ramp and having boat rigged, and in the water, is 25 - 30 minutes.

 Production F-22 Availability

-The F-22 has been initially available only in plan form, and will now be available as a full kit or a production sail away boat.
-The kit will come as a 'boat in a box', that can be shipped anywhere around the world and can be assembled by anyone, or by a local boat builder for those without the time or inclination to do it themselves.
-Hulls will probably be built in several locations to minimize freight costs, while there could be several locations established for assembling the complete sail away boats.
+The F-22 was initially available only in plan form, but is now only available as a full production sail away boat.
+This will come as a 'boat in a box', that can be shipped anywhere around the world and can be assembled by anyone, or by a local boat builder for those without the time or inclination to do it themselves.

 An Important Note On Performance